alexcsouza/v2g/README.md

 ### Planned for future versions

-* Optional interactive mode (form fine removal of frames)
+* Optional interactive mode (to remove and add frames and some composing, maybe)
 * Optional framerate configuration
 * Optional subtitles in generated output